With our Modeling features, you can stay organized while reviewing and presenting financial models.

 To remove Autocolor, highlight the desired range, click the down arrow next to Autocolor in the UpSlide ribbon, and select Uncolor Selection.

-You can also apply Autocolor as you model by selecting Autocolor on Edition from the Autocolor drop-down.
+You can also apply Autocolor as you model by selecting Autocolor on Edit from the Autocolor drop-down.
 To turn it off, simply click the button again.

 With Smart Track, you can navigate your formula's precedents and dependents with unprecedented ease.
 Using the mouse or the intuitive keyboard controls, drill down to the user inputs and back up to your formula in an instant.
 This can be a life saver whether you are discovering a new file, analyzing an unexpected result or hunting down inconsistencies.
 It is both incomparably faster than Excel's Trace precedents/dependents feature, and much more ergonomic than Excel's evaluate formula.